 Once this occurs, have the robot back up by 5 wheel rotations, turn to the right, and then continue on its way until it sees a another LEGO person, at which time it makes a right turn and stops.
-Answer on slides 7-11
+6 Don't Bump into Me!
+Activity Engineering Design Challenge Answer on slides 7-11 sensor then select proximity.
+Then verify the sensor settings :